Giropay Brokers 2022 - Which Brokers Accept Giropay?

-The transaction process generally takes a few minutes to complete, with payments processed instantly by the payment provider.
-Make sure to check with your broker for their own processing times, though. eToro, for example, takes a few minutes to credit Giropay deposits, whilst AAAFx can take up to one business day.
+The transaction process generally takes a few minutes to complete, with transfers processed instantly by the payment provider.
+Make sure to check with your broker for their own processing times, though.
+AAAFx, for example, takes up to one business day to credit Giropay deposits.
 There is also rapid API functionality.

 Deposits & Withdrawals

-If you have a German bank account and your broker offers Giropay, you can easily make a deposit in a few simple steps.
+If you have a German bank account and your broker offers Giropay, you can make a deposit in a few simple steps…

 The form will then request your TAN code which will be sent to you as verification of the payment.
 No TAN is required for amounts up to €30.
 The transaction is then processed instantly and you will be redirected back to the broker’s website with a payment confirmation.

 Customers can use the service for free, however, fees may be charged by your broker depending on the payment type.
 For example, AAAFx and EasyMarkets offer commission-free deposits, but other trading platforms like Libertex take a small percentage (€1 to 1%) for withdrawals.

 Giropay is no doubt an excellent payment option boasting several benefits such as fast deposit processing and no registration.
 However, the service is mainly geared towards German customers, so traders residing in countries outside of Germany, such as Canada, Australia, India or Indonesia, will need to consider other options.
 With that said, because of the partnerships the firm has with other banks and companies, its services are also available in Austria and Netherlands.